-Overall the valuation has contributed to net downward movement of £12,123k of which £10,229k was taken to the Statement of Comprehensive Income and
+Overall the valuation has contributed to net downward movement of £12,123k of which £10,229k was taken to the Statement of Comprehensive Income and £1,894k taken to the revaluation reserve.

 The Trust completed The Ruby Ward in 2023/24 which contributed to £8,141k of the total downward movement.